Law of demand: Mathematical description

-Demand versus quantity demanded
+Demand versus supply

-It is very important to apprehend the difference between demand and quantity demanded as they are used to mean different things in the economic jargon.

 On the one hand, demand refers to the demand curve.
-Changes in demand are depicted graphically by a shift in the demand curve to the left or right.
+Changes in supply are depicted graphically by a shift in the supply curve to the left or right.
 Changes in the demand curve are usually caused by 5 major factors, namely: number of buyers, consumer income, tastes or preferences, price of related goods and future expectations.

 On the other hand, quantity demanded refers to a specific point located on the demand curve which corresponds to a specific price.
 Therefore, quantity demanded represents the exact quantity of a good or service demanded by a consumer at a particular price, conditional on the other determinants.
 A change in quantity demanded can be indicated by a movement along the existing demand curve that is caused only by a change in price.

 For instance, let's take the example of a housing market.
 An increase or decrease in price of housing will not shift the demand curve rather it will cause a movement along the demand curve for housing i.e. change in quantity demanded.
 But if we look at mortgage rates (a factor other than price), even if housing prices remain unchanged, an increased mortgage rate leads to a lower willingness to buy at all prices, shifting the demand curve to the left.
 Consumers will buy less, even though the price is the same.
 On the other hand, lower mortgage rate leads to a higher willingness to buy at all prices, and eventually shifting the demand curve to the right.
 Consumers will now buy more, even though the price has not changed at all.
 Such variation in demand can be explained by demand elasticity.